Smiling woman shopping in a boutique holding a brown handbag, surrounded by stylish clothing and accessories in a modern store setting.

 You may qualify for high credit limits if you have an excellent credit score and your income is much higher than your debts.
 You might also qualify for a rewards credit card that earns cash back on all eligible purchases.

-You may also increase the credit limits you receive over time by reporting increases in your income to your card issuer and maintaining excellent credit habits, like making on-time payments and repaying your balance in full whenever possible.
+You may also increase your credit limit over time by reporting increases in your income to your card issuer and maintaining excellent credit habits, like making on-time payments and repaying your balance in full whenever possible.

 How do credit cards with no preset spending limit work?

 Credit card companies generally aim to prevent cardmembers from accruing a balance they can’t repay, even for luxury cards without preset spending limits.
-So, the amount you can spend fluctuates depending on your payment history and purchasing habits.
-If you consistently show that you can manage expensive purchases on your card, you may have access to more credit.
+So, the amount you may spend fluctuates depending on your payment history and purchasing habits.
+If you consistently show that you have the resources to manage expensive purchases on your card, you may have access to more credit.

 When it comes to credit cards without preset limits, card issuers typically assess each transaction.
 If they determine that you may not be able to afford a purchase based on your spending history, they may decline the transaction.
 Remember, however, that your behaviors determine the amount you can charge to a no-preset limit card.
-That means you may be approved for the same purchase further down the line, after you’ve demonstrated your ability to manage higher costs.
+That means you may be approved for the same purchase later on, after you’ve demonstrated your ability to manage higher costs.

-Some cards with no preset credit limit may be charge cards.
-A charge card requires you to repay your balance in full each month.
-Other cards may allow cardmembers to carry a balance, though interest could quickly build on expensive purchases.
+A no-limit credit card is similar to a charge card, but with one key difference.
+A charge card typically doesn’t have a preset spending limit, either.
+However, with charge cards, you have to repay your balance in full each month.
+Other cards without preset limits may allow cardmembers to carry a balance, though interest could quickly build on expensive purchases.

 Card issuers may offer tools that allow you to check your likelihood of approval before an expensive purchase on a no preset spending limit card.